Help & Advice Articles, Videos and How-to-Guides

 Decorating tips for mould-affected walls

-Follow the instructions above for removing mould from your walls.
-Once the wall is completely dry, you should use the Anti Mould Paint Additive following these instructions:
+Once the wall is completely dry, use the Anti-Mould Paint Additive as follows:

-- Add the 50ml bottle of anti-mould paint additive into your choice of paint (2.5 litres), wallpaper paste or tile grout.
-Mix thoroughly.
+Add the 50ml bottle into 2.5L of paint, wallpaper paste or tile grout and mix thoroughly.

-- Ensuring that the surface is fully dry, apply the paint as per manufacturer’s instructions.
+Apply the paint as per the manufacturer’s instructions.
 Allow to dry fully before applying a second coat.

-Our anti-mould additive has been professionally developed and tested to ensure it effectively prevents mould growth.
-It works even in high-humidity areas such as bathrooms and kitchens.
+Our additive is professionally developed to prevent mould growth — even in bathrooms and kitchens.

 Stopping mould from coming back